Meet the extraordinary musicians who travel from across the region and beyond to create unforgettable performances with North State Symphony.

 Alda Turgieva, Principal

-Alda Turgieva very well-known name in the classical music industry not just in California but in Europe too.
-She has served as stuff piano accompanist for numerous organizations, opera companies, music theatres, chorales, philharmonics, university schools, and churches including Mariinsky Opera Theatre in Sankt-Petersburg (Russia), Sacramento State University, Sacramento Opera, Modesto Opera, Yuba Sutter Master Chorale and many others.
+Alda Turgieva is a very well-known name in the classical music industry, not just in California but in Europe too.
+She has served as staff piano accompanist for numerous organizations, opera companies, music theatres, chorales, philharmonics, university schools, and churches including Mariinsky Opera Theatre in Saint-Petersburg (Russia), Sacramento State University, Sacramento Opera, Modesto Opera, Yuba Sutter Master Chorale and many others.
 Currently, she is a stuff pianist at North State Symphony and Shasta College.